 The Remuneration Committee meets whenever it is appropriate.
-The committee met five times in the current year.
-In addition to agreeing the remuneration report and reviewing the remuneration of the Executive Directors and a new non-executive director/Chairman designate, an additional meeting was required to deal with matters related to the death of Finance Director, Michael Levy.
+The committee met four times in the current year.
+In addition to agreeing the remuneration report and reviewing the remuneration of the Executive Directors, the award of share options to Directors and Employees was approved.